-At Thomas & Paulk, our Tampa criminal defense lawyers know just how daunting it can be to face criminal charges involving disorderly conduct.
+At Thomas & Paulk, our Tampa violent crime defense lawyers know just how daunting it can be to face criminal charges involving disorderly conduct.
 Throughout the years, we have successfully handled thousands of cases, and we have proven that we know how to best defend our clients’ legal rights.

 Take two successes our criminal defense attorneys achieved in disorderly conduct cases:

 - Disorderly Intoxication: Our client was a recent University of Tampa graduate who was arrested after being asked to leave a Tampa pub for disorderly intoxication.
 Our client was accused of disturbing others in the area.
 However, law enforcement did not get the names of any of the witnesses.
 Our client was also not asked to complete any breath or field sobriety tests.
-Due to this complete lack of evidence, we were able to convince the State to not file any charges.
+Due to this complete lack of evidence, we convinced the State not to file any charges.

-- Disorderly Conduct: Our client was approached at the Hard Rock Casino by security, who took her purse after receiving a report that there was a firearm inside.
+- Disorderly Conduct: Our client was approached at the Hard Rock Casino by security, who took her purse after receiving a report of a firearm inside.
 Our client had a valid concealed weapon permit and objected to the seizure of her purse.
-After claiming that she was disturbing the other patrons of the casino, our client was arrested for disorderly conduct.
-We took on the case and filed a motion to dismiss due to the fact that our client was simply objecting to unlawful conduct.
+After claiming that she was disturbing the other casino patrons, our client was arrested for disorderly conduct.
+We took on the case and filed a motion to dismiss since our client was objecting to unlawful conduct.
 All charges were dismissed.